A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 Can I use a Sony Alpha 6000 lens on a Sony Alpha 7 camera?

-The connection is the same, so that you can use all lenses for both systems.
-Then, however, the focal length changes because of the crop factor.
+They use the same mount, so that you can use all lenses listed here on both systems.
+Just be aware that the focal length will vary from system to system because of the so-called crop factor.

-In a nutshell: In general you can use all E-mount lenses on both systems.
-We still recommend you to use the lenses for the particular camera.
-Here you’ll find an overview for the APS-C sensor lenses:
+In a nutshell: As a rule, you can can use all E-mount lenses on both systems.
+We still recommend that you use the lenses designed specifically for your camera format.

 Sony Alpha 7 lenses by third-party manufacturers

-In the prime lens range, there are quite a few third-party manufacturers.
-There is everything from relatively cheap lenses such as Samyang to very special lenses by high-end manufacturers such as Meyer Optik Görlitz and Voigtländer.
+There are quite a few third-party manufacturers in the prime lens segment, ranging from relatively low-cost lenses by Samyang to highly specialized lenses by high-end manufacturers such as Meyer Optik Görlitz and Voigtländer.

 E-mount full-frame zoom lenses for the Sony Alpha 7 series

-Let’s start with the typical zoom lenses for the Sony Alpha 7 series.
-In this area there is quite a selection, which is why we start with our two absolute favorites.
+Let’s kick things off with the typical zoom lenses for the Sony Alpha 7 series.
+There’s a considerable range of options in this category, so we’re going to start with our two absolute favorites.

-With 28 to 75 mm, the lens covers the most important focal lengths for the daily use and an aperture of f/2.8 is absolutely great.
+With 28 to 75 mm, the lens covers the most important focal lengths for everyday use and of course a fixed aperture of f/2.8 is really great too.

-A great advantage on top of all that is its small weight of only 550 grams.
+Another major advantage is its low weight of only 550 grams.

 Sony’s G Master lenses promise a particularly high level of detail and outstanding bokeh.
 After weighing the pros and cons, we went ahead and bought this lens and are absolutely thrilled with it.

-The picture quality sets standards and the aperture of f/2.8 makes this lens a reliable companion, even in bad light conditions.
+The picture quality really raises the bar and the fixed aperture of f/2.8 makes this lens a reliable companion even in bad lighting conditions.

 The simple kit lens: Sony 28-70 mm, f/3.5-5.6

-There are also kit offers for professional cameras.
+Kit deals are also available for professional cameras.
 Who would have thought?
-Since it was hardly any more expensive than just buying the body, we bought our cameras in a kit with the 28-70 mm, f/3.5-5.6 zoom lens.
+Since it was barely more expensive than just buying the body, we also bought our cameras in a kit with the 28-70 mm, f/3.5-5.6 zoom lens included.

-Some of you are probably thinking: “Why the hell would you put a kit lens on such an expensive camera!?”
+We can already hear some of you protesting, “Why would you put a kit lens on such an expensive camera?!”

-If you haven’t purchased a Sony Alpha 7 II yet, we recommend buying the camera with the kit lens.
-That way, you’ll get the lens at a slightly lower price than if you bought it separately.
-The stand-alone lens is currently available for about 300 to 400 euros.
+If you haven’t bought a Sony Alpha 7 III yet, we recommend purchasing the camera in a kit.
+That way, you’ll spend a bit less on the lens than if bought separately.
+Sold individually, it’s currently available for about 300 to 400 euros.

 To the kit on Amazon